PaipaPsyche/PenroseTrip/_posts/2020-05-02-SIR-simulation.markdown

 **ABOUT THE DISEASE:**

-* **Incubation period** is the average of day that the infected carry the sickness before recovering or dying.
+* **Incubation period** is the average of days that the infected carry the sickness before recovering or dying.
+* **Immunity duration** is the average time in days to lose immunity after an "infection and recovery" cycle.
 * **mortality** is the probability of dying once infected.
 This may increase with the exceeding of medical coverage.
 * **Contagion rate** determines the probability of getting the disease if a Susceptible spends one whole day with an Infected.